nathanael-fijalkow/DeepSynth/README.md

 ### Model training

-The reference here will be the ``produce_network.py`` file.
+The reference file is ``produce_network.py``.
-Concretely, it loads a model, then generate valid tasks with their solution for the model and train the models on these tasks.
+After loading a model, it generates valid tasks with their solution for the model and train the model on these tasks.
 The model is saved at each epoch.
 The part you might want to change according to your needs is: